From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Experiment

-\textbf{Dataset.} Following BiseNet~\citep{yu:1}, we adopt CelebAMask-HQ~\citep{le:1} to pretrain Face Parse Net.
-Furthermore, Pixel-Face~\citep{ly:1} and Multi-PIE~\citep{gr:1} are introduced to provide 3D landmarks label and multi-view faces.
+\textbf{Dataset and Evaluation Metric.} Following BiseNet~\cite{yu:1}, we adopt CelebAMask-HQ~\cite{le:1} to pretrain Face Parse Net.
+Furthermore, Pixel-Face~\cite{ly:1} and Multi-PIE~\cite{gr:1} are introduced to provide 3D landmarks labels and multi-view faces.
 Pixel-Face contains $855$ subjects ranging in age from $18$ to $80$ years old.
 Each subject has $7$ or $23$ samples of different expressions.
-Pixel-Face has 3D mesh file of each sample as ground-truth but not 3DMM parameters or angle of multi-view images.
-In the experiment, the training/test split was set to $0.8$.
-For Multi-PIE, we leverage the version provided by TP-GAN~\citep{hu:1}, which will reduce a lot of data preprocessing work.
-This dataset contains about 140k multi-view images and does not provide 3D mesh and landmarks.
-We utilize the method of STNet~\citep{ch:1} to detect and align faces.
-Then each input image is cropped and resized to 224$\times$224.
+Pixel-Face has the 3D mesh file of each sample as ground truth but not 3DMM parameters or angle of multi-view images.
+Additionally, following the previous works, RMSE (mm)~\cite{de:1, sh:1} is used to compute point-to-plane L2 distance between predicted 3D scans and ground-truth 3D scans.

-\textbf{Network.} Our network structure is shown in Fig.~\ref{fig1} and described in the methodology section.
-Based on the pre-trained BiseNet~\citep{yu:1} with frozen weights, the face parse network is located in the beginning and end of the network.
-We implement DF-MVR by pytorch~\citep{pa:2}.
-It is trained on 2 NVIDIA RTX 3090 GPUs card with a batch size of 16 for 512 epochs.
-We adopt Adam as the gradient descent method.
-The initial learning rate is set to 0.0001 which decays with the cosine anneal schedule.
-The average inference time of DF-MVR is 244ms.

-\textbf{Evaluation Metric.} Following the previous works, RMSE (mm)~\citep{wu:1, de:1, sh:1} is used to compute point-to-plane L2 distance between predict 3D scans and ground-truth 3D scans.
-Concretely, the front face area is cropped for metrics calculation instead of using a complete BFM model~\citep{sa:1,de:1,sh:1}.
-Before calculating point-to-plane L2 distance, the predicted 3D scans need to be registered with ground-truth 3D scans.
-Also, we take the ICP registration method~\citep{li:3}, the same as Deep3DFace~\citep{de:1}.